Not-Smelly-Garbage/SkyrimSaveBackupScript/README.md

 # Installation:

-After installing [SKSE Co-Save Cleaner](https://www.nexusmods.com/skyrimspecialedition/mods/17377) properly simply run the .bat file from anywhere on your computer (except like system32 or sumn idk, just put it on ur desktop or sumn)
+After installing [SKSE Co-Save Cleaner](https://www.nexusmods.com/skyrimspecialedition/mods/17377) properly simply put "Skyrim Save Backuper-er.bat" in your skyrim save folder for it to work properly
+(It'll work from other places, but the file check wont work and it'll back it up even if already backed up, not bad but not good)

 Do NOT rename [SKSE Co-Save Cleaner's](https://www.nexusmods.com/skyrimspecialedition/mods/17377) vbs file unless you plan on editing my script